 Parents in this situation are also encouraged to practice their own self-care as they work on modeling self-regulation skills for their children.

-Parents of children with ODD can be experiencing their own mental health distress, resulting in making it increasingly challenging to implement positive parenting strategies.
+Those who are parneting a child with ODD can be experience their own mental health distress, making it increasingly challenging to implement positive parenting strategies.

 If you’re finding yourself in this position, it might be time to seek professional help with parenting a child with ODD from a behavioral health practitioner or a mental health professional for yourself.
 For further guidance on this, read our article How to Find A Child Therapist.